Nak-boost/Tgrasp_Isaac/readme.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments